Ensuring School Readiness with High-Quality Preschool and Full-Day Kindergarten

 Colorado’s historic expansion of full-day kindergarten was a huge step forward for young children in our state.
 Studies have consistently found benefits associated with attending full-day kindergarten programs, including lower chances of being held back in later grades and larger gains in reading and math compared to children in half-day programs.
 The research is also clear, however, that we can’t wait until a child walks into their first day of kindergarten to begin investing in their learning.
 Developmental gaps along the lines of income, race and ethnicity emerge long before children walk through the kindergarten classroom door, underscoring the importance of investing in high-quality learning opportunities like preschool during the earliest years of life.

-High-quality preschool programs yield lifelong benefits for the children who participate and for society as a whole.
-Despite the robust research base on the positive impacts of preschool participation, access to preschool remains limited across the state.
-According to U.S. Census Bureau data, just half of all 3- and 4-year-olds in Colorado were enrolled in any type of preschool between 2016 and 2018—only a slight improvement from 47 percent nearly a decade earlier.
-Recent investments in the Colorado Preschool Program (CPP) are slowly expanding access, but the Colorado Department of Education estimates that CPP was only able to serve 40 percent of eligible children in 2018-2019.
+High-quality preschool programs yield lifelong benefits for the children, and for society as a whole.
+Despite the robust research base on the positive impacts of preschool participation, access to preschool across the state remains limited.
+Prior to the pandemic, only about half of all 3- and 4-year-olds in Colorado were enrolled in any type of preschool.
+Recent investments in the Colorado Preschool Program (CPP) are slowly expanding access, but the National Institute for Early Education Research estimates that CPP was only able to serve 24% of all 4-year-olds in Colorado.
+Overall, in the 2019-2020 school year, CPP served 23,474 children ages 3 and 4.

 Recent Policy Successes